What’s On? Byron Bay Writer’s Festival 4-6 August

 What Happens at the Festival

-The writers festival, situated at Elements of Byron Bay, will feature five marquees where guests will find a variety of conversations, panels, readings, lectures and book launches happening throughout each day.
-The three days—Friday 5th, Saturday 6th, Sunday 7th—all begin at 9 am and end at 5 pm with special events happening in the evenings on Friday and Saturday.
+The writers festival, situated at Elements of Byron Bay, will feature six areas where guests will find a variety of conversations, panels, readings, lectures and book launches happening throughout each day.
+The three days—Friday 4th, Saturday 5th, Sunday 6th—all begin at 9 am and end at 5:15 pm with special events happening in the evenings on Friday and Saturday.
+Plus, check out the feature events area of the Byron Writers Festival website for details on a few events ahead of the festival on Wednesday, 2 August and Thursday, 3 August.

 Most sessions will run about an hour in length during the day, and the Byron Writers Festival is a relaxed environment where you are allowed, and even encouraged, to wander between marquees to see what interests you.
 If your favourite author is speaking, then make sure to nab a seat early.

-On Sunday, as part of the Byron Bay Writers Festival program, one of the marquees will feature children’s authors and allow kids the chance to meet some of their favourite authors.
+On Sunday, as part of the Byron Bay Writers Festival program, one of the marquees will feature children’s authors and allow kids the chance to meet some of their favourite authors from 9:30am to 2pm.

 As for food at the event, there will be local coffee and food vendors.
 However, the festival does not forbid outside food, so you’re welcome to bring a picnic to enjoy on the grounds in between sessions.